 The rock-cut temple chambers north of the present day Karla town belong to oldest cave temples of India.
 These amazing caves were started by ancient Buddhists more than 2,000 years ago: carbon-14 dating, inscriptions and architecture style indicate that the oldest cave here has been created sometime around 120 BC, during the Satavahana dynasty.

 In these times ancient trade route was leading from the Arabian sea into the Deccan, along Lenauli – present day Lonavali, located between South and North India.
 Buddhists in these times were known as successful traders and manufacturers and along the trade routes there appeared their temples.

-Early Buddhist temples were located in natural areas – away from cities to avoid distraction of material world but not too far from inhabited places – to keep contact with people.
-These temples provided lodging for travelling traders, serving as important location for rest, safety, exchange of information and even – as early banks.
+Early Buddhist temples were located in natural areas – away from cities to avoid the distraction of the material world but not too far from inhabited places – to keep contact with people.
+These temples provided lodging for traveling traders, serving as important location for rest, safety, exchange of information and even – as early banks.

 Temples carved in natural cliff were especially well suited for Indian conditions and prescriptions of Buddhists – they were cool in summer, pleasant in winter and spiritually were part of nature.